History of Greenland: Norse abandonment

-According to a 2009 study, "there is no evidence for perceptible contact between Iceland and Greenland after the mid fifteenth century...
+According to a 2009 study, "there is no evidence for perceptible contact between Iceland and Greenland after the mid fifteenth century ...
 It is clear that neither Danish and Norwegian nor Icelandic public functionaries were aware that the Norse Greenland colony had ceased to exist.
 Around 1514, the Norwegian archbishop Erik Valkendorf (Danish by birth, and still loyal to Christian II) planned an expedition to Greenland, which he believed to be part of a continuous northern landmass leading to the New World with all its wealth, and which he fully expected still to have a Norse population, whose members could be pressed anew to the bosom of church and crown after an interval of well over a hundred years.
 Presumably, the archbishop had better archives at his disposal than most people, and yet he had not heard that the Greenlanders were gone."

 One intriguing fact is that very few fish remains are found among their middens.
 This has led to much speculation and argument.
-Most archaeologists reject any decisive judgment based on this one fact, however, as fish bones decompose more quickly than other remains, and may have been disposed of in a different manner.
-Isotope analysis of the bones of inhabitants shows that marine food sources supplied more and more of the diet of the Norse Greenlanders, making up between 50% and 80% of their diet by the 14th century.
+Most archaeologists reject any decisive judgement based on this one fact, however, as fish bones decompose more quickly than other remains, and may have been disposed of in a different manner.
+Isotope analysis of the bones of inhabitants shows that marine food sources supplied more and more of the diet of the Norse Greenlanders, making up between 50 percent and 80 percent of their diet by the 14th century.

-One Inuit story recorded in the 18th century tells that raiding expeditions by European ships over the course of three years destroyed the settlement, after which many of the Norse sailed away south and the Inuit took in some of the remaining women and children before the final attack.
+One Inuit story recorded in the 19th century tells that raiding expeditions by Inuit or European ships over the course of three years destroyed the settlements, however archaeological evidence has repeatedly failed to support such stories.
+This story is thus regarded as a myth that is not based on true events, because archaeological excavations of the farm revealed no evidence of fire or human conflict.

+Genetic legacy

+Genetic research has found that Inuit men in Western Greenland carry 40 to 60 percent Northwestern European Y-DNA haplogroups.
+This is consistent with admixture from the earlier Norse settlers of Greenland (1000-1200 AD), as well as more recent colonisation of Greenland by modern Scandinavians in the 18th century.
+According to several studies, there is no evidence of a European female contribution to the mitochondrial lineages of modern Greenlandic Inuit; their maternal lineages are nearly completely shared with other Inuit populations.
+This implies that European admixture in Greenlandic people derives primarily from European male ancestors.